 Heat oil in a Dutch oven over medium-high heat.
 Add chopped onion and garlic; sautÃ© 3 minutes.
 Add ground turkey; cook 6 minutes, stirring to crumble.
 Stir in water and next 8 ingredients (water through tomatoes), and bring to a boil.
 Reduce heat; simmer, uncovered, 45 minutes, stirring occasionally.
 Stir in beer and coffee; simmer 45-60 minutes, until thickened, stirring occasionally.
 Serving size is 1 cup.
 Total recipe makes 9 cups.

 In a large skillet, heat oil over medium-high heat.
 Add onions; cook and stir until tender.
 Add garlic; cook 1 minute longer.

-Transfer to a 3-qt. slow cooker.
-Stir in chicken, beans, stock, chilies and dry seasonings.
+Transfer to a 3-qt. slow cooker; place chicken breasts on top of onions.
+Stir in beans, stock, chilies and dry seasonings.

-Cook, covered, on low 6-8 hours or until heated through.
+Cook on low for 6-8 hours.
+Remove chicken breasts and shred with 2 forks.
+Return chicken to slow cooker.
 Stir in cilantro.
-If desired, serve with corn chips, cheese and sour cream.
+If desired, serve with corn chips, cheese, lime wedges and sour cream.

 2014, 2018, 2020-2023

 For the chili: Adjust oven rack to middle position and heat oven to 450 degrees.
 Heat oil in Dutch oven over medium heat until shimmering.
 Add onion, poblano, and pepper and cook until vegetables have softened, 5 to 7 minutes.
 Stir in garlic and cumin and cook until fragrant, about 1 minute.

 Increase heat to medium-high.
 Stir in broth , beans, hominy and salsa and bring to boil.
 Reduce heat to medium-low and simmer, uncovered, until flavors have blended, about 10 minutes.